aws/aws-iot-device-sdk-python-v2/samples/README.md

 </pre>

 The provisioning claim's cert and key set have been written to `/tmp/provision*`.
 Now you can use these temporary keys to perform the actual provisioning.
-If you are not using the temporary provisioning certificate, replaces the paths for `--cert` and `--key` appropriately:
+If you are not using the temporary provisioning certificate, replace the paths for `--cert` and `--key` appropriately:

 <pre>
-python fleetprovisioning.py --endpoint [your endpoint]-ats.iot.us-west-2.amazonaws.com --root-ca [pathToRootCA] --cert /tmp/provision.cert.pem --key /tmp/provision.private.key --templateName [TemplateName]--templateParameters "{\"SerialNumber\":\"1\",\"DeviceLocation\":\"Seattle\"}"
+python fleetprovisioning.py --endpoint [your endpoint]-ats.iot.[region].amazonaws.com --root-ca [pathToRootCA] --cert /tmp/provision.cert.pem --key /tmp/provision.private.key --templateName [TemplateName]--templateParameters "{\"SerialNumber\":\"1\",\"DeviceLocation\":\"Seattle\"}"
 </pre>

 Notice that we provided substitution values for the two parameters in the template body, `DeviceLocation` and `SerialNumber`.